uPortal-Project/uportal-project.github.io/manuals/en/uportal5-manual/configure/session_aop/session_aop.md

 # Session Replication AOP

-In order for Apache Tomcat to successfully perform session replication, it is necessary that all classses stored in the session are serializable.
-If the class is not serializable, the class cannot be successfuly stored in the session and reconstituted on the other tomcat servers.
+In order for Apache Tomcat to successfully perform session replication, it is necessary that all classes stored in the session are serializable.
+If the class is not serializable, the class cannot be successfully stored in the session and reconstituted on the other tomcat servers.

 However, uPortal does not verify if a class being stored in a session is in fact serializable